-What does BEE rating for LED lamps mean to consumers?
+What does BEE rating for LED bulbs mean to consumers?

 The lighting industry in India is on the verge of a major transformation.
 Increasing energy awareness, technological advancements and government backed initiatives has significantly fuelled the LED adoption rate in India.
 Considering the myriad of benefits offered by LEDs including energy savings, long life and design flexibility, Indian consumers are now choosing LED lights over their conventional counterparts.
 Replacing an incandescent bulb with an LED Bulb saves you around Rs.
 318 a year while reducing around 51.5kg of CO2.
 Now imagine how much you could save by replacing all bulbs in your home.
 Huge savings…right?

 Given the increasing demand, lighting companies both in organized and unorganized sector have flooded the shelves with a range of LED solutions.
-There is huge demand for LED lamps in particular fuelled by EESL’s to reach every single household and replace 77 crore incandescent lamps and CFLs with LED lamps.
+There is huge demand for LED bulbs in particular fuelled by EESL’s to reach every single household and replace 77 crore incandescent lamps and CFLs with LED bulbs.

 BEE star labelling program